What you will learn

 This guide teaches Tranquil Mind – a simple, effective meditation practice that uses loving-kindness (warm, caring feelings) for meditating.
 This is based on the earliest, original teachings of the Buddha.

-Unlike other meditation methods that focus on breathing, this approach is easier, more enjoyable, and often produces deeper, and sometimes, faster results.
+Unlike other meditation methods that focus on the breath, this approach is easier, more enjoyable, and often produces deeper, and sometimes, faster results.

 This is tagline